 Cat Converter Theft Trends

-The charts below are based on sales of CatClamps, catalytic converter locks that secure the converter to your vehicle and deter theft, over 2012.
+The charts below are based on sales of CatClamps, catalytic converter locks that secure the converter to your vehicle and deter theft, over 2023 and 2024.
 We utilized our own sales stats, as well as data provided by the fine folks at CatClamp, to find these figures.
 Admittedly, these are not actual crime figures, but most customers buy these locks either in response to their converters getting stolen or a rash of thefts in the surrounding area.

 How You Can Prevent Catalytic Converter Theft